stevencurtis/SwiftCoding/TwoWayBinding/README.md

     mapper: Mappers.transformBoolToStringFunction)
 ```

-**Finish up**
+**Finishing up**
 The code in the view controller can be simpilfied with the implementation of two-way binding.
-Therefore the testing code I have added in the [repo](https://github.com/stevencurtis/SwiftCoding/tree/master/TwoWayBinding) may be of interest, especially since I've added the subclassed `UITextField` here:
+Therefore the testing code I have added in the [repo](https://github.com/stevencurtis/SwiftCoding/tree/master/TwoWayBinding) may be of interest, especially since I've added the subclassed `UITextField` here, with some small tests:

 ```swift
 class TestTF: UITextField {